|pictured- a clammy gulf of nuthin and things too far to reach|

 - The sky is a giant rock, just like the earth.
 Clouds and moons and stuff float between the sky and the ground, and might collide with tall or flying objects.
 The highest mountain in any given region is sacred, because it holds up the sky and stops it from falling and crushing that region.
 In mountain-poor regions, trees have to bear the burden of the sky.
 Either way, you can reach the sky and mine it, looking for stars (glimmering gemstones) or star-metal (regular sky stuff is just rock colored like the sky and it looks pretty lame up close, you gotta get the good stuff).

 - The sky is like a giant tarp, a flexible membrane.
 If you cut it open, stuff escapes into the Void in catastrophic decompression hurricanes.
 Eventually the hole seals.
 Sometimes things from the Void get IN though.
 If you get sucked into the void, you'll find the outer shell of the sky is grizzled and tough and much harder to break through, and littered with debris from past punctures.
 And also Void stuff, which you don't need to see much of to be glad it's in the Void and you're under The Sky.
-"Splitting the sky asunder and ushering the the Void" is every other doomsday villain's plan.
+"Splitting the sky asunder and ushering in the Void" is every other doomsday villain's plan.

 - The night sky is Nut.
 Nut is that there egyptian goddess featured above.
 What she does is tiptoes around on fingers and toes, careful not to crush things, round and round the world, bringing a respite from the sun.
 Stars are her jewelry, and the King of Thieves is coming out of retirement one last time and putting together a team to steal her nipple piercing, and there's just one question you should be asking yourself right now- Are you in?